BEFORE THE JAPAN-SIDE REQUEST SPLITS

 RELATED JAPANSOLVED™ PATHS

-Required intake warning: If the request involves regulated goods, living material, vehicles, swords, medical or health-adjacent products, cultural property, bulk procurement, commercial import, hazardous goods, or destination-country restrictions, the client must disclose that before JapanSolved™ reviews the pathway.
+Required intake warning: The client must disclose whether the request involves regulated goods, living material, vehicles, swords, medical or health-adjacent products, cultural property, bulk procurement, commercial import, hazardous goods, destination-country restrictions, urgent timing, seller deadlines, or post-purchase logistics.

 START WITH THE RIGHT DESK